JBShady/COD5-Remastered/README.md

 * Player no longer receives a free Colt when they have no weapons, instead the screen is just blank like future zombie games.
 * Voiceover interactions disabled on a player size of 1 to fix character responses sometimes playing in solo
 * Cannot purchase perks/weapons while falling into death before GAME OVER
+* Fixed red screen bug with feature not working after dying and respawning
+* Fixed bug where player could purchase items while going into game over screen resulting in crashes

 ### Zombies
 * Zombies have glowing eye effects in all DLCs now.
 * In addition to Round 1, Round 2 will also only be walkers to allow for more gradual pacing.
 * All maps use various improvements to zombie logic and pathing
-* Zombies can now spawn with random combinations of helmets, hats, bandages, or gear based on rare percent chances and the map's setting, with the first two maps using more equipment and the last two having less
+* Zombies can now spawn with random combinations of helmets, hats, bandages, headbands, or other gear based on rare percent chances and the map's setting, with the first two maps using more equipment and the last two having less
 * Zombies must be on the same floor/actually directly behind players to still play their behind vocals
 * Added missing gore fx when gibbing zombie torsos

 ### HUD
+* Damage indicators are only fully faded when player is actually at full health
 * HUD elements no longer touch the very edge of the screen, including the ammo counter, round counter, and perk shaders.
 * Added a game option that allows for the D-pad equipment and action hintstrings to actually reflect using a controller.
 * Removed objective info screen when pressing tab in solo.